 - Browse through all colors: Double press and hold the physical control button

 Stands Like a Table Lamp

-Bowl as a shape is pretty interesting for a light.
-It becomes more appealing when you come to know that it can stand sideways taking the shape of a table lamp.
-Plug the AC power adapter and you got a regular but gorgeous looking lamp.
+A bowl as a shape is pretty interesting for a light.
+It becomes more appealing when you come to know that it can stand sideways, taking the shape of a table lamp.
+Plug the AC power adapter, and you have a regular but gorgeous-looking lamp.